SioKCronin/swarmopt/README.md

 # Swarm Reinforcement Learning

 Can swarm optimization improve upon Q-learning in a classic RL problem?
-If so, which variation?
+If so, which variation? (prepare yourself for an onlsaught of acroynyms)

 ## CartPole